bsmyth/kalyke/README.rst

      :alt: Updates

-A mixed-bag of graphing utilities for use in Jupyter notebook projects.
+Since most of my Jupyter projects require various graphing helpers and styles, this package has been created as a useful repository for this code so that it can be easily included in future projects.

 * Free software: MIT license
 * Documentation: https://kalyke.readthedocs.io.